UlrickBL/blog/multimodal_rerankers/multimodal_reranker.md

 $$MRR = \frac{1}{|Q|} \sum_{i=1}^{|Q|} \frac{1}{rank_i}$$

-Where $rank_i$ is the position of the *first* relevant item for query $i$.
+Where $rank_i$ is the position of the *first* relevant item for query i.

 ### NDCG (Normalized Discounted Cumulative Gain)

 NDCG is the quality metric.
-It looks at the entire list (up to a cutoff $k$) and rewards the model for placing high-relevance items at the top.
+It looks at the entire list (up to a cutoff k) and rewards the model for placing high-relevance items at the top.

 Unlike MRR, NDCG handles graded relevance (perfect match vs partial match) and accounts for multiple positives (which is the case of some benchmark of the collection).